This blogpost was updated in April 2023.

 If you’ve got a larger space, consider bringing in two pairs of chairs to create a u-shape.
 Maybe one pair is large and more like a reading chair so you’d be comfortable lounging, while the other pair is meant for sitting up and socializing.
 Or maybe you have four of the same chair like we’ve done above.

-If you’ve got a big den and you won’t be doing much entertaining, a giant sectional is your best bet.
-You’ll want to maximize deep seating, and in many cases, a sectional is the best way to do that.
+If you’ve got a big den and you won’t be doing much entertaining, a u-shaped sectional is a great way to maximize comfy-vibes in your living room; Conversely, a large L-shaped sectional opens up the room while providing the same comfy offerings of a full U-shaped sectional.

 7. Sofa + 2 Swivel Chairs + 1 Occasional Chair